Facebook

 You can combine the aviation management degree with various other related fields

 Growth in this career field will depend on what area of specialty you choose to combine the aviation management degree with.
-Some people may have a history of working in the aviation industry already, while others may be working toward their first degree in this field.
+Some people may have a history of working in the airline industry already, while others may be working toward their first degree in this field.
 Mechanics, technicians, customer service, air traffic controllers, and pilots could all find themselves moving into management positions when adding this degree.

 This field may have been hit hard by the pandemic, but it is back to growing strong now.
 We will see continued growth and the reemergence of travel.
 Now is the perfect time to get started on your degree to prepare for this industry’s upswing.